ZIP Tools

 For large projects, organize files into clear folders before compressing so the archive stays tidy when it is unpacked.
 If speed matters more than size, a standard compression level is usually enough; heavy compression can take longer for small gains.
 When sharing sensitive data, always use a strong password and send it through a separate channel.
 After unzipping, open a few files to verify integrity before deleting the original archive.

 If you are compressing photos or videos, remember that many media files are already optimized, so additional compression may have limited benefits.
 Keep readable file names so recipients can understand the contents without opening every file.
 When a ZIP is too large for email limits, split the files into smaller batches and create multiple archives.
-A quick test unzip is the best way to confirm that the archive opens cleanly on another device.
+A quick test unzip is a reliable way to confirm that the archive opens cleanly on another device.

 Privacy is a priority.
 Files are processed only for the time needed to complete the ZIP task and then removed.
 If you are working with important documents, keep a local backup before uploading so you always have a copy you control.